Red yeast rice is a dietary

 compounds that inhibit cholesterol production.

-help reduce blood lipid levels in people intolerant to statins (Annals
+help reduce blood lipid levels in people intolerant to statins.

-In a randomized study involving 74 patients with hypercholesterolemia, results indicate that
+In a randomized study involving 74 patients with high cholesterol, results indicate that

-were found to improve lipid profile more than therapy with statin cholesterol-lowering drugs.
+were found to improve the lipid profile of the patients more than therapy with statin cholesterol-lowering drugs.

 The patients were randomized to 1 of 2 groups for a period of 12 weeks: